Cinnamon/kotaemon/README.md

 #### Custom Reasoning Pipeline

 1. Check the default pipeline implementation in [here](libs/ktem/ktem/reasoning/simple.py).
 You can make quick adjustment to how the default QA pipeline work.
-2. Add new `.py` implementation in `libs/ktem/ktem/reasoning/` and later include it in `flowssettings` to enable it on the UI.
+2. Add new `.py` implementation in `libs/ktem/ktem/reasoning/` and later include it in `flowsettings` to enable it on the UI.

 #### Custom Indexing Pipeline